joywei1995/repository111/README.md

-I am weijing
+I am weijing.
-I come from Shanghai
+I come from Shanghai.
-I work as a TW in Bytedance
+I work as a TW in Bytedance.